Wyn Geleynse: Work

 In 1979, Geleynse combined an interest in model-making with photography.
 Since 1981, the artist has integrated film into this process, creating installation-based works in which short films loops are projected against or as part of a host of fabricated items and with people, often himself, in the films, accompanied by his ironic comments.
 To these works, he applies custom film loopers, viewfinders and other objects to transform the viewer’s reception of the image.
 He often uses biographical footage, and his work speaks about matters such as self-identity, male sexuality, powerlessness and haplessness.
-For hapkessness, he uses himself in his films.
+For haplessness, he uses himself in his films.
 As he said:"I think I can be hapless better than most people".

 He also constructs models of trucks and imaginary buildings such as Warehouse (1993-2015) or Shelter (2020) and combines them with film loops and audio recordings as well as projecting images on buildings.